 One of my favorite Christmas traditions is making gingerbread houses.

-My family started having gingerbread house decorating parties about two decades ago and have hardly missed a year in all that time (I clearly remember inviting over a few friends when I came home from my freshman year at BYU).
+My family started having gingerbread house decorating parties almost three decades ago and have hardly missed a year in all that time (I clearly remember inviting over a few friends when I came home from my freshman year in college).

 I keep saying “gingerbread houses” but we’ve actually always just done graham cracker houses.
 They’re a thousand times easier to make, they cost practically nothing, and you’re not spending a million hours trying to decorate something enormous.

-Usually we assemble them with frosting, but this year we just hot-glued them together.
+In the past, I’ve assembled them with royal frosting, but for the past few years we just hot-glued them together.
 Super easy and fast and less worry about them falling apart before the icing had a chance to set.

 The recipe is super simple: